TatsunoriMarumo/myBCIT-Guide/docs/paying-tuition.md

 ## Pay Using Online Banking (Bill Payment)
-After checking your current balance, you will make a payment using Online Banking.Online banking allows you to access your accounts and make various financial transactions on the Internet.
-If you want to pay in person or unable to pay, check [here]()
+After checking your current balance, proceed with making your payment through online banking(Bill Payment).
+BCIT recommends using online banking.
+If you prefer to pay in person or encounter any issues with payment, click **<u>[here](troubleshooting.md)</u>** for assistance.

->**These step 1 - 4 may be different order depending on your bank.**
+>✏️ Steps 1 - 4 may differ in order depending on your bank.

 1. Login to your bank account.
-2. Add a new bill payee and search for "BCIT".
+2. Add a new bill payee and search for **BCIT**.
-3. Choose "BCIT - TUITION PAYMENTS" and enter your student ID as your [account number](glossary.md\#account-number).
+3. Choose **BCIT - Tuition Payments** and enter your student ID as your [account number](glossary.md\#account-number).

     !!!
 Warning
-        do not choose bcit housing
+        Do **NOT** choose **BCIT - Rent Payments**.
+This options is intended for paying housing fee payments.

-4. Enter the current Balance you checked and complete your payment.
+4. Enter the current balance and complete your payment.

     !!!Note
-        BCIT does **NOT** send any notification to confirm your payment.
-Make sure to keep the receipt from the bank in case something happens.
+        BCIT does **NOT** send a confirmation notification for your payment.
+Ensure your keep the bank receipt as proof in case any issues arise.

 5. Check if your current balance in myBCIT has successfully updated to **$.00**.

     !!!
 Quote ""
         ![Image of Student Self Service](..\Assets\paying-tuition-image\current-balance-after.png)
     !!!
 Success
-        To check your current balance, follow the steps 1 - 5 of **[Check Current Balance](#check-current-balance)**.
-        It will take up to **48 business hours** updating the current balance.
+        Once your current balance shows $.00, it means you have successfully paid your commitment fee or tuition.
+This can take up to **48 business hours** to reflect.

 ## Conclusion